 Starving artists (again, like those glamorized in RENT) have since moved up the income ladder or moved out and the neighborhood is exploding with professionally run boutiques, cafes and restaurants that appeal to the BOBOs or bourgeois bohemians that have made the East Village their home.

 But there's an upside to some amount of commercialism and gentrification.
 At least the quality of food is better.
 And so are the shops.
-Local entrepreneurs understand the hip appeal of the neighborhood and are using it to launch shops that sell the one of a kind stuff wealthy bohemians like to consume - in an environment that is much safer and gentler.
+Local entrepreneurs understand the hip appeal of the neighborhood and are using it to launch shops that sell the one of a kind stuff wealthy bohemians like to consume - in an en

 Spend time strolling past the old apartment buildings and neighborhood shops.
 The boho cum hippie vibe is still alive and can be sampled in any one of the many organic restaurants or "Free Myannmar" support group headquarters.
 I guess this partly explains the bias for cuisine from developing Latin, Asian and African countries.
 Ironically, you won't find many of them living or eating in these places (except in the back kitchen), but quality is high and owners put a lot of work into making your experience an authentic one.